CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ## Overall structure
 The game data is distributed amongst many JSON files in `data`.
 Most of the core game data is in `data/json`, with mod data in `data/mods`.
-There is also some in other subdirectories of `data`, but you less unlikely to be interested in those.
+There is also some in other subdirectories of `data`, but you are less likely to be interested in those.

 Each JSON file is a list of JSON objects